Why Choose Us

 Provided that there are no circumstances which make the offence more serious, such as poor road and weather conditions, there is always a good chance of avoiding disqualfication in cases of speeding in excess of 100mph and to persuade the magistrates to endorse with 6 penalty points in the alternative.

 By way of example, we have recently represented a motorist driving at 110mph on a motorway and persuaded the court to endorse with 6 points, have previously persuaded a court to impose 6 points on a company director driving at 109mph on a dual carriageway and can cite numerous cases where we have represented clients driving at between 100 and 107mph, where we have persuaded the court not to disqualify.

-If you find yourself in this position and cannot afford to lose your license, please contact us for a free no obligation consultation and we will provide an honest assessment of your case and your prospects of avoiding disqualification.
+If you find yourself in this position and cannot afford to lose your licence, please contact us for a free no obligation consultation and we will provide an honest assessment of your case and your prospects of avoiding disqualification.

 Neil Davies, Principal Solicitor

 Call Us on 03334 432 366 or enter your details below: